Mayores: Music video

 The music video, filmed in Los Angeles, was uploaded on Gomez's Vevo account on July 13, 2017.
-It marks the third time Gomez worked with director Daniel Duran; it also features the appearance American actor Casper Smart.
-The video reached 1 billion views in January 2018 and has over 1.8 billion views as of May 2020; it is Gomez's most watched video, and her fourth to surpass 100 million views.
-The music video is one of the 50 most-viewed on Vevo, and is one of the 70 most-viewed YouTube videos.
-It reached 2 billion views in 2021.
+As of October 2025, it has received over 2.5 billion view on YouTube.

 Premise

 The clip sees Gomez lying on a couch spliced with scenes of her and Bad Bunny at a bar.
-Casper Smart, playing an old rich man, enters the place and is attracted to Gomez.
+Casper Smart, playing an older, wealthy man, enters the bar and is attracted to Gomez.
 He takes her to his house as Bad Bunny raps his verses at the bar.
 These scenes are also cut with the singers performing on the roof of the Hotel Rosslyn Annex at night.
 Gomez seduces Smart and handcuffs him to the bed.
 She plays with his watch before getting off the bed and leaving with a bag full of money.
 Bad Bunny appears to be waiting for her, and they kiss before getting in the car.
-The video ends as the duo is about to drive off.
+The video ends with the duo are driving off.